Minimally Invasive Parathyroid Surgery

 Anesthesia

 The procedure is done under general anesthesia.
-Some patients would prefer local/regional anesthesia with general sedation, especially during the pregnancy.
-The later one helps surgeon to use voice monitoring and avoid injury to important nerves which go to your vocal cords
+Some patients would prefer local/regional anesthesia with general sedation, especially during pregnancy.
+The latter one helps surgeons to use voice monitoring and avoid injury to important nerves that go to your vocal cords

 Intraoperative PTH monitoring

 Each parathyroid surgery procedure is performed with intraoperative parathyroid hormone (PTH) monitoring.
 Blood tests for PTH measurements are taken right during the surgery.
-There are at least 4 measurements: right before surgery is started (baseline level), during removal of the parathyroid adenoma (T-0 level), in 5 and 10 minutes (T-5 and T-10 levels) after removal of adenoma.
-Intraoperative parathyroid hormone monitoring determines the cure if either T5 or T10 levels dropped more than 50% compare to either T-baseline or T-0 levels after removal of the adenoma ("Miami criteria" developed by Dr. Irving).
-On the picture bellow you can see technician who is assigned to my surgeries and performs PTH measurements in operating room during each parathyroid procedure.
+There are at least four measurements: right before surgery begins (baseline level), during removal of the parathyroid adenoma (T-0 level), and at 5 and 10 minutes after adenoma removal (T-5 and T-10 levels).
+Intraoperative parathyroid hormone monitoring determines cure if either T5 or T10 levels drop by more than 50% from T-baseline or T-0 levels after removal of the adenoma ("Miami criteria" developed by Dr. Irving).
+In the picture below, you can see the technician assigned to my surgeries, who performs PTH measurements in the operating room during each parathyroid procedure.

 Parathyroid hormone (PTH) monitoring during parathyroid surgery (tubes)